ChibuikeOnuba/Sentiment-Analysis-Project/README.md

     - Returning `False` to indicate a failed upload.

 ### Main Function

 The `main` function orchestrates the ETL process by calling the extraction, transformation, and loading functions sequentially.
-It logs the start and completion of the ETL pipeline.
+It ensures each phase of the ETL pipeline completes successfully and logs the process throughout.

 ### Steps Performed in the ETL Pipeline

 1. **Starting the ETL Pipeline:**
-    - Logging the start of the ETL pipeline.
+    - Logs the initiation of the ETL pipeline process.

 2. **Extraction Phase:**
-    - Calling the `extract_api` function to extract raw tweet data.
+    - Calls the `extract_api` function to fetch raw tweet data from the Twitter API.
-    - Receiving the raw data and the path to the saved raw data file.
+    - Receives the raw data and the path to the saved raw data file.
+    - Checks if the extraction was successful.
+If not, logs the failure and exits the pipeline.

 3. **Transformation Phase:**
-    - Calling the `transform` function to transform the extracted raw data into structured CSV files.
+    - Calls the `transform` function to convert the extracted raw data into structured CSV files.
-    - Receiving the paths to the saved users and tweets CSV files.
+    - Receives the paths to the generated users and tweets CSV files.
+    - Checks if the transformation was successful.
+If not, logs the failure and exits the pipeline.

 4. **Loading Phase:**
-    - Uploading the raw data file to the S3 bucket by calling `load_to_s3`.
+    - Uploads the raw data file to the S3 bucket using the `load_to_s3` function.
-    - Uploading the users CSV file to the S3 bucket by calling `load_to_s3`.
+    - Uploads the users CSV file to the S3 bucket using the `load_to_s3` function.
-    - Uploading the tweets CSV file to the S3 bucket by calling `load_to_s3`.
+    - Uploads the tweets CSV file to the S3 bucket using the `load_to_s3` function.

 5. **Completing the ETL Pipeline:**
-    - Logging the completion of the ETL pipeline.
+    - Logs the successful completion of the ETL pipeline.

 ## GitHub Actions
 ### Weekly ETL Workflow